yggdrasil-network/yggdrasil-network.github.io/services-v04.md

     - Other notable channels are `#networking` and `#programming`
     - `/list` will list them all
 - Accessible on Yggdrasil at `200:ad55:3db7:b8cf:3aa8:664b:bca3:bd81` port `6667`
-- More information can be found at the [BonoboNET homepage](http://[203:75b7:45af:ecca:d641:cd42:38dc:4788]/projects/bonobonet/) - we're using NGIRCD and open to peering
+- More information can be found at the [BonoboNET homepage](http://[203:75b7:45af:ecca:d641:cd42:38dc:4788]/projects/bonobonet/) - we're using unrealircd and open to peering

 ----